 You can apply for any scholarship available for certain universities or colleges.
 However, only registered students can win the scholarships.
 Often scholarships offered by schools are awarded upon enrollment and may come as a form of tuition credit.
 If you do not plan to accept an offer at a particular school, then it would be advisable to spend your time focusing on scholarships offered by the schools you do want to attend.

-Yes, that's correct; generally speaking, scholarships with automatic consideration are notified to you in your acceptance letters.
-Sometimes due to marks and such being finalized, you may be notified afterwards of additional scholarships or changes to your scholarship eligibility.
+Yes, that's correct.
+Scholarships with automatic consideration are notified to you in your acceptance letters.
+Sometimes, due to marks and such being finalized, you may be notified afterwards of additional scholarships or changes to your scholarship eligibility.

 The conditions for automatic consideration scholarships vary by school.
 If you've applied to a school, you'll be considered for the automatic consideration scholarships at the time of your application.
-If you do have any questions about your eligibility for a particular scholarship, regardless of whether it requires you to submit an application, feel free to contact the school's Scholarship and Awards Department for more information.
+If you do have any questions about your eligibility for a particular scholarship, regardless of whether it requires you to submit an application, feel free to contact the school's financial aid or scholarships and awards department for more information.

-Most scholarships are for post-secondary education, so you would be ineligible for many scholarships at this time.
-However, the earlier you begin your scholarship search, the more research and preparation you're able to do in order to apply for scholarships in your graduating year.
+Many of the scholarships listed on ScholarshipsCanada.com are for post-secondary education, so you would be ineligible for many scholarships at this time.
+However, there are still scholarships available for those in grade 10 and grade 11.
+Just ensure that if you are looking for awards to apply to, that you are in fact eligible to apply.
+The earlier you begin your scholarship search, the more research and preparation you're able to do in order to apply for scholarships in your graduating year.

-That's a difficult question to answer, in terms of receiving a scholarship, universities do not look at which high school you attended.
+Universities and colleges will not look at which high school you attended in order to decide if you should receive an award or not.
 In cases where the region your high school is located, or the name of your high school is a requirement, it would be noted in eligibility requirements of the scholarship profile.

-Yes - You can do a scholarship search by field of study on ScholarshipsCanada.com and find relevant awards based on your field of interest, field of study or career of interest.
+Yes - you can do a scholarship search by field of study on ScholarshipsCanada.com and find relevant awards based on your field of interest, field of study or career of interest.
+Or,

-Some scholarships require leadership skills; you may be able to promote the leadership abilities you've practiced in your work experience.
-Depending on where you are working, some organizations offer scholarships (or your parents' company may have scholarships, too) Remember it never hurts to ask the people you know if they know where to find scholarships!
+Some scholarships do require leadership skills and work experience.
+You may be able to promote the leadership abilities you've practiced in your work experience.
+Depending on where you are working, some organizations offer scholarships (or your parents' company may have scholarships, too).
+Remember it never hurts to ask the people you know if they know where to find scholarships!

-Yes, there are scholarships for students in financial need, but nothing specifically for a hard life.
+Yes, there are scholarships for students in financial need or those living with an illness.

-Financial need eligibility will depend on the scholarship provider.
-You may be asked to declare your ability to pay your tuition based around your household income levels, living situation, etc. Contacting the scholarship administrator would be a great way to understand what they are looking for from applicants who indicate themselves to be in financial need.
+Financial need eligibility will depend on the scholarship administrator.
+You may be asked to declare your ability to pay your tuition based on your household income, living situation, etc. Contacting the scholarship administrator would be a great way to understand what they are looking for from applicants who indicate themselves to be in financial need.